Code-Institute-Submissions/MichaelDugdale-MS4_berties_art_AprResub/README.md

 ## USER EXPERIENCE

 <span id="ux"></span>
-The design for this site is simplistic to not overload the user, with the main focus being on finding the site to be easy to navigate for first time users who want to add recipes or find something new to try for themselves.
+The design for this site is simplistic to not overload the user, with the main focus being on finding the site to be easy to navigate for first time users who want to purchase some new, affordable art for themselves.

 ### USER STORIES
 <span id="ux-stories"></span>

 #### FIRST TIME VISITORS

-* As a first time visitor, i want the site to be easy to understand how to navigate throughout the site.
+* As a first time visitor, I want the site to be easy to understand how to navigate throughout the site.
-* As a first time visitor, i want the content to be easily read and understandable.
+* As a first time visitor, I want the content to be easily read and understandable.
-* As a first time visitor, i want images to be clearly visible and enticing.
+* As a first time visitor, I want images to be clearly visible and enticing.
+* As a first time visitor, I want to subscribe to a newsletter, so I can be up to date about the latest news and trends.
+* As a first time visitor, I want to access the social media accounts of the company, so I can follow them and see the latest trends and news.
-* As a first time visitor, i want to be able to visit the website on every device.
+* As a first time visitor, I want to access the website from any device, so that I can go to the website on desktop, mobile and tablet.
-* As a first time visitor, i want to be able to register for an account easily.
+* As a first time visitor, I want to be able to contact the owners of the website, so I can easily ask a question.
-* As a first time visitor, I want to be able to search recipes based on the name and/or ingridents, so I can find what i want easily.
+* As a first time visitor, I want to be able to search and filter the wall art.

 #### RETURNING USER 1.1

-* As a member, i want to be able to log into my profile.
+* As a registered user, i want to be able to create/log into my profile.
-* As a member, i want to have all recipes i have added to be easily locatable.
+* As a registered user, I want to add products to my basket, so I can buy products.
+* As a registered user, I want to modify my order, so I can make last changes before I order the products.
-* As a member, i want to be able to log out.
+* As a registered user, I want to be able to pay online securely.
+* As a registered user, I to receive a confirmation email and get an order number once placed so i know its been successful.
+* As a registered user, I want to see my order history.
-* As a member, i want add my own recipes to i can add to the database for other users.
+* As a registered user, I want to know the shipping details.
-* As a member, i want be able to edit existing recipes i have added.
+* As a registered user, I want to know the return policy.

+#### Admin  1.12

-* As a member, i want delete recipes i have added.
+* As an Admin i want to full control of the site, being able to edit, add delete the collection on site.

 ## WIREFRAMES 1.2
 <span id="ux-wireframes"></span>

-The wireframes were designed using [Balsamiq](https://balsamiq.com/).
-They're accessible in the following links:
+The wireframes accessible in the following links:

 ![wireframe1](readme-files/Wireframe1home_page.png)